Miley Cyrus Channels Hannah Montana, Wears Jeans & Shiny Black Boots In Instagram Post During ‘Lit’ October

 Even though fall officially began on September 23, Miley Cyrus was feeling festive on the first day of October in an Instagram post the singer-songwriter posted the next day, on Wednesday.

 Although she’s often known for posting photos in skimpy outfits, Cyrus’ look in the Friday post was family friendly.
-Miley flashed a wholesome smile in the first of two pictures posted and was decked out in a pair of blue jeans and a white t-shirt with green writing, which was mostly masked by the large brown coat she wore on top.
+Miley flashed a wholesome smile in the first of two pictures posted.
+She was decked out in a pair of blue jeans and a white T-shirt with green writing, which was mostly masked by the large brown coat she wore on top.
 The Black Mirror actress wore her heavily highlighted blond locks in a poker straight look, which is a departure from the wet and curly look she’d been sporting for the past several months.

-The “Slide Away” singer completed her outfit with a pair of shiny black heeled boots, which were firmly planted in the hay below her feet.
+The “Slide Away” singer completed her outfit with a pair of shiny black, heeled boots, which were firmly planted in the hay below her feet.

-“OCTOBER 1st was LIT,” Cyrus said, including the jack-o-lantern emoji.
+“OCTOBER 1st was LIT,” Cyrus said, including the jack-o’-lantern emoji.

 The post had fans feeling nostalgic as some said the singer looked like she was channeling her former alter ego, Hannah Montana, which she portrayed on Disney from 2006 to 2011.
 Besides the Hannah references, fans were mostly positive on the post, which racked up more than 50,000 likes in the first 10 minutes it was posted to the social media platform.